traumedy/Video-Download/README.md

 Every site has a limited selection of file types, audio and video codecs.
 Use the `List formats` button available when `Single URL` is selecte at the top to view the available formats for a site based on any video URL.

 The file progress bar does not work with some sites.
 This may be a limitation of the yt_dlp library.

+The subtitle downloading may not download the expected file format.
+Post processing also does not seem to work as expected.